-According to Fidelity, one of the largest 401k providers in the world with over 12 million accounts, the average 401k balance is now around $77,300 as of 2/14/2013.
-For workers 55 years of age or older, the average balance is $143,300.
+According to Fidelity, one of the largest 401k providers in the world with over 12 million accounts, the average 401k balance is now around $120,000 as of 2Q2021.

-In five not so short years, we've finally breached the peak average balance of $69,000 in 2007.
-Hooray!
+In 13 not so short years, we've finally breached the peak average balance of $69,000 in 2007 and are now at record highs.
+It's not so hard to believe since the Dow Jones and S&P 500 are also at record highs.
 At the depths of the crisis in 2008, the average 401k balance plummeted 25% to around $50,000.

 401k participation levels hover at a respectable 71% for those making $40,000-$60,000 a year.
 Participating levels are therefore clearly much higher for those making more, but the exact number is unclear.
 For those making $20,000 to $40,000 a year, the participation level drops to just 53%, which is understandable.